2.c) Newton’s Third Law or Law of Action and Reaction

 Another big problem with Newton's Third Law, or Law of Action and Reaction, is the need to create fictitious forces regardless of the purely mathematical forces previously mentioned.

 Newton was aware of these problems but he recognized that science was not advanced enough to delve into physics concepts that, according to him, were still a mystery.
 For instance, Newton pointed out that he did not like the distant forces from his Law of Universal Gravitation.
-This idea is a clear precedent for the principle of Mach.
+This idea is a clear precedent for the principle of Mach and the existence of an aether.

 In any case, we feel obliged to explicit we are grateful to Newton for his Law of Action and Reaction and his position on finding explanations of physical nature.
 Also, for using common sense in a world where almost no one knows nor gives answers; and the rest, either they stretch out time, creates new and vibrant dimensions, they feed off negative apples or come and go to other worlds or parallel universes.